-State Department's Ned Price speaks on the fall of Kabul
+State Department calls for Taliban to include women in its government

-U.S. State Department spokesman Ned Price will make remarks this afternoon about the Taliban's conquest of Kabul, the capital of Afghanistan, after President Biden broke his silence on the issue Monday.
+Spokesman Ned Price says US might recognize government that 'upholds rights' and 'doesn't harbor terrorists'

-Price said the safety and security of American diplomats "will remain our top priority," and he said the State Department would work to ensure that military and civilian flights from Kabul resume quickly.
+Despite the Taliban's long history of oppression of women and iron-fisted rule, U.S. State Department spokesman Ned Price Monday urged Afghanistan's new leaders to form an inclusive government that had women in it.

-The State Department spokesman also cited a United Nations declaration calling for "an immediate cessation of all hostilities and the establishment, through inclusive negotiations, of a new government that is united, inclusive and representative – including with the full, equal and meaningful participation of women."
+Price cited a United Nations declaration calling for "an immediate cessation of all hostilities and the establishment, through inclusive negotiations, of a new government that is united, inclusive and representative – including with the full, equal and meaningful participation of women."

 TALIBAN FREES THOUSANDS OF PRISONERS FROM FORMER US BASE: REPORT